 Northside Kenosha Dental offers a unique denture service experience.
 The practice has an in-house lab and technician, allowing for denture delivery the following business day from your initial appointment.
 Patients can expect a quality, custom-fit denture at a very reasonable fee.
 Once the dentures are inserted, sore spots can be expected when the patient initially starts wearing and chewing with it.
-Dr. Lakayil and Dr. Walsh will make adjustments as needed at no additional cost to relieve the sore spot areas.
+Dr. Lakayil will make adjustments as needed at no additional cost to relieve the sore spot areas.

 Anyone who has had dentures knows just how difficult it can be to get a denture set that not only looks good, but feels good too.
 This is why Northside Kenosha Dental patients have the opportunity to give their input every step of the way to ensure that they are satisfied with the aesthetics and fit.

 Benefits of Our In House Dental Lab

 - A patient can receive finished dentures the following business day.

 - Same-day denture relines!
 No need to wait without teeth for days.
 Dentures can be relined and returned all in one day.

 - Fractured or chipped dentures can be fixed the same day.

 - If a tooth pops out, a patient can drop off their dentures in the morning and expect to pick it up later that day.

 - Both partial dentures and complete dentures sets are offered.

 - Over 5,000 custom fit complete dentures and partial dentures have been made at Northside Kenosha Dental!